- Diarrhoeal disease is the second leading cause of death in children under five years old. It is both preventable and treatable.

 Diarrhoeal disease is a leading cause of child mortality and morbidity in the world, and mostly results from contaminated food and water sources.
 Worldwide, 780 million individuals lack access to improved drinking-water and 2.5 billion lack improved sanitation.
 Diarrhoea due to infection is widespread throughout developing countries.

-In developing countries, children under three years old experience on average three episodes of diarrhoea every year.
+In low-income countries, children under three years old experience on average three episodes of diarrhoea every year.
 Each episode deprives the child of the nutrition necessary for growth.
 As a result, diarrhoea is a major cause of malnutrition, and malnourished children are more likely to fall ill from diarrhoea.